 Left: The water performance group at the Ribersborg beach in august.
 Annou Nilson, Johan Haugen, Felicia Konrad, EH, Andreas M Larsson.
 Right: The music and movements jam at Galleri 21 in july 2017.
 Selma Kjesen, Unni Zimmerdahl, Felicia Konrad, Jonatan Sersam, Josef Söreke, EH.

 Taggotagg!
-13 The belgian-swedish artist Oona Libens has created Nausea, a deep sea expedition in which the audience will get to know various marine life forms on the way to the depth.
+13/ Oona Libens The belgian-swedish artist Oona Libens has created Nausea, a deep sea expedition in which the audience will get to know various marine life forms on the way to the depth.
 There is a world of phantasmagoria and illusions beneath the surface!
 The audience is given the opportunity to follow how the analog projections, reflections and shadows are created.
 The piece is a hybrid of film, shadow play, pseudo science and poetry.
 A musical impro trio, consisting Josef Söreke, Tiina Markkanen and Jonatan Sersam performed in the large room.
 Taggotagg!
-13 was held at Galleri 21 in february 2017 in Malmö.
+13 was held in february 2017 at Galleri 21 in Malmö.

 Stormens öra, Youtube: https://www.youtube.com/watch?v=spJbwiST3jc

 Taggotagg!
-11 This Taggotagg! had a Levantine (Middle east) theme.
+11/ Syria This Taggotagg! had a Levantine (Middle east) theme.
 Yazan Alqaq and Imad Tamimi made improvised music to improvised dance made by Nasreen Aljanabi Larsson from Stockholm.
 Hanna-Maria Strand sang a Wagner song together with an accordionist.
 Short films made by Nanda Al Dolani (Lebanon) and Abed Naji (Stockholm) were shown.
-This salon was held in Suelleska villan in october 2016.
-It was created together with Nael Bitarie and is a symbolical starting point for more work together.
-We will start up Nya Rummet, Syrian-Swedish art and music meetings in March.
+The event was held in Suelleska villan in october 2016.
+It was created together with Nael Bitarie as a pilot for a Syrian-Swedish art and music project to be launched later on.

 Yazan Alqaq and Imad Tamimi made improvised music to improvised dance made by Nasreen Aljanabi Larsson from Stockholm.
 Suellska villan in Malmö.
 Photo: Julia Rutt.
 Right: Some of the visitors.
 Photo: Julia Rutt.

 Taggotagg!
-10 Back on Friisgatan 16.
+10/ Movements Back on Friisgatan 16.
 The 10th salon was pretty much about movements.
 Ballet dancers from Split dance studio in Limhamn, Mengue flamenco from Lund and The Swedish Soundpainting Orchestra appeared and made that night whirling and inspiring.
 April 2016.